pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 {:appsignal, ">= 1.0.0"} # or a newer version
 ```

-For the latest available version see the full list on [Hex.pm](https://hex.pm/packages/appsignal) and if you run into any problems please [let us know](mailto:support@appsignal.com).
+For the latest available version see the full list on [Hex.pm](https://hex.pm/packages/appsignal) and if you run into any problems please [let us know][support].

 ### CentOS